Pōtitanga ā-rohe - Tu

 Information on how to stand in the 2025 local elections

-What you need to know to stand, what's involved, campaigning and what you can expect as an elected member of Gisborne District Council.
+Here's what you need to know - how to stand, what's involved in campaigning, what to expect as an elected member of Gisborne District Council.
+Whether you're ready to nominate or just exploring the idea, this is your guide to stepping into local leadership.

 • No results found for ""